langgenius/dify/api/core/tools/docs/en_US/advanced_scale_out.md

 #### Text Summary Tool

-This tool takes in an user_id and the text to be summarized, and returns the summarized text.
-Dify will use the default model of the current workspace to summarize the long text.
+This tool takes in an user_id and the text to be summarized, and returns the summarized text. iEchor will use the default model of the current workspace to summarize the long text.

 ```python
     def summary(self, user_id: str, content: str) -> str: